 Russ Ackoff once again does a great job of providing insight into management.
-I highly recommend A Little Book of f-Laws where Ackoff, with Herbert Addison and Sally Bibb, present 13 common sins of management, such as:
+I highly recommend A Little Book of f-Laws [the broken link was removed] where Ackoff, with Herbert Addison and Sally Bibb, present 13 common sins of management, such as:

 See: Deming’s thoughts on unknown and unknowable figures.
-A book with over 80 management flaws (er I mean f-Laws) will be published in January – you can even submit your own.
+A book with over 80 management flaws (er I mean f-Laws) will be published in January – you can even submit your own [the broken link was removed].

 The most effective way of creating the future is by closing or reducing the gap between the current state and the idealized design.

 Have your own f-Law?
-Submit your f-Law and you could win fame and a splendid prize”
+Submit your f-Law [the broken link was removed] and you could win fame and a splendid prize”

 “f-Laws are are truths about organizations that we might wish to deny or ignore – simple and more reliable guides to managers’ everyday behaviour”